better-history/chrome-historian/README.md

   # The search historian caches the last search via chrome's local storage api
   searchHistorian.expireCache()

-  # It's important to use these to delete because they both expire the previous search cache
+  # It's important to use these to delete because they both update the
+  # previous search cache to reflect the removals
   searchHistorian.deleteUrl()
   searchHistorian.destroy()
 ```